 Subject number Subject name СР Semester offered

-Computer Computer Science
+Computer Science

-32901 Recent Advances in Computer Science 6 All Autumns
+32901 Recent Advances in Computer Science 6 A96, A97

-Computin g Methods
+Computing g Methods

-32106 32107 Object-oriented Software Development Formal Reasoning for Software 6 A95, A97
+32106 Object-oriented Software Development 6 A97

-Development 6 S95, S97
+32107 Formal Reasoning for Software Development 6 S97

 32108 Specialist Topics in Artificial Intelligence 6 S96

 Computer Systems

 32306 Capacity Management 6 A96

 32307 Operating Systems 6 S96

-32308 Computer Architecture 6 S95, S97
+32308 Computer Architecture 6 S97

-Informatio on Systems
+Information Systems

-32902 Recent Advances in Information Systems 6 All Autumns
+32902 Recent Advances in Information Systems 6 A96, A97

-Informatio on Systems Technology
+Informatio n Systems Technology

 32204 Advanced Data Management 6 A96

 32205 Computer Communication Systems 6 S96

-32206 Advanced Information Systems Modelling 6 S95, S97
+32206 Advanced Information Systems Modelling 6 S97

 Information Systems Management

-32207 Information Management 6 A95, A97
+32207 Information Management 6 A97

-32208 Information Processing Strategy 6 S95, S97
+32208 Information Processing Strategy 6 S97.

 32402 Information Technology Environment 6 S96

 32912 Project 12 All

 32924 Project 24 All

 Each principal subject is of one semester's duration.
 Principal subjects are offered once every two years with the exception of 32901 Recent Advances in Computer Science and 32902 Recent Advances in Information Systems which are offered each year.
-At present the intention is to offer the above principal subjects on a two-year cycle; however the Master's program is constantly under review, and it is expected that the list of principal subjects offered will be expanded, and that the contents and sequence of existing principal subjects may be modified.
+At present the intention is to offer the above principal subjects on a two-year cycle; however, the Master's program is constantly under review, and it is expected that the list of principal subjects offered will be expanded, and that the contents and sequence of existing principal subjects may be modified.

 The elective subjects in the proposed course will present specialised material and so will depend on the availability of specialist staff.
-At present it is proposed to offer the following elective subjects (credit point values are shown in parentheses).
+At present it is proposed to offer a selection chosen from the following elective subjects (credit point values are shown in parentheses).

 ELECTIVE SUBJECTS

 32501 Computer Graphics (6cp)

 32502 Advanced Computer Graphics

 Techniques (6cp)

-32503 Distributed Databases and
+32503 Distributed Databases and Client/

-Client/Server Computing (6cp)
+Server Computing (6cp)

 32504 Tool-based Systems

 Development (6cp)

 32505 Advanced Object-oriented

 Analysis and Design (6cp)

-Knowledge Systems (6cp)
+32506 Knowledge Systems (6cp)

 32507 Performance Evaluation (6cp)

 32508 Software Quality Management

 Systems (6cp)

 32509 Human-Computer Interaction in

 Information Systems (6cp)

+32510 Principles of Object-oriented

+Programming in C++ (6cp)

+32511 Principles of Object-oriented

+Programming in Smalltalk (6cp)